For best experience please turn on javascript and use a modern browser!

 Extra measures for personal data

-• Use extra encryption, such as VeraCrypt.
+• Use extra encryption for files/folders or whole drives, such as VeraCrypt.

 • A data protection impact assessment (DPIA) may be necessary.
 The DPIA tool is used to identify privacy risks for data subjects in advance and to take mitigating measures to reduce these risks.
 The UvA is not required to carry out a DPIA for all processing activities.
 However, a DPIA is compulsory if it is likely that a processing activity will expose data subjects to a significant privacy risk – for example, if special personal data are being processed on a large scale.
-Contact your faculties’ privacy officer to assistance.
+Contact your faculties’ privacy officer to assistance, see support below.

 • Support